 If you want to print lots of small images on one piece of fabric, you will need an image editing program like Photoshop.

 1. Create a new document and set the width to your fabric width (check the width of your fabric), the height to how many cm you would like to order (100cm minimum), and the resolution to 300dpi (dots per inch).

 2. Paste your images into this new canvas.
 You can resize them and lay them out exactly as you want.
 You can even add text labels if you like.

 3. When you are happy with your layout, save it as a flattened TIFF file (without any layers), and make sure you include your name in the file name.

-4. Place an order on our site for the fabric you would like.
+4. Place an order for the fabric you would like.
 Your file will be too big to upload, so just email it to us, or use WeTransfer or Dropbox.
 We will then print your fabric in exactly the same layout as you made on Photoshop.